SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Avoid disclosing the exact number of sessions the cutoff was, because people might think that that is the expectation for them, and be dissuaded from attending many.

-This incentive to debate is only short term